CubicERP/cubicerp/doc/howtos/themes.rst

 Installing your theme
 ---------------------

-To install your theme, you just place your theme folder inside addons in your Odoo installation.
+To install your theme, you just place your theme folder inside addons in  your CubicERP installation.

 After that, navigate to the Settings page, look for your theme and click on the install button.